perrybutler/WP-OAuth/README.md

 Roadmap
 -------
-* Full compabitility with WordPress Multisite & BuddyPress.
+* Full compabitility with WordPress Multisite and BuddyPress.
+* Icon sets for the login provider buttons.
 * Advanced options for account merging.
 * Advanced options for account recovery.
-* More login screen customization options.
+* More custom login forms, layouts and login screen customization options.

 History
 -------